Table of Contents

 Brain abscesses can form in different ways: via transmission of meningeal foci, hematogenic, and iatrogenic in the course of surgical interventions.
 The responsible pathogens responsible are mostly streptococci, anaerobics, Gram-negative enterobacteria, pseudomonads and S. aureus.
 With immunodeficiency, fungi and parasites can also be the actuators of abscesses.

-Clinic of the brain abscess
+Clinical presentation of the brain abscess

 Concerning brain abscesses, there is a broad variety of symptoms which can develop over days or weeks.
 They include: